Download SWI-Prolog stable versions

 Binaries

-Self-installing executable for Microsoft's 64-bit platforms (XP/Vista/7 64-bit editions).
+Self-installing executable for Microsoft's Windows 64-bit editions.
+Requires at least Windows 7.
 See the reference manual for deciding on whether to use the 32- or 64-bits version.
+This binary is linked against GMP 6.1.1 which is covered by the LGPL license.

 Installer with binaries created using Macports.
 Installs /opt/local/bin/swipl.
 Needs xquartz (X11) and the Developer Tools (Xcode) installed for running the development tools